-- send or forward private emails at work which you would not want a third party to read; - o send or forward chain mail, junk mail, cartoons, jokes or gossip; - contribute to system congestion by sending trivial messages, copying or forwarding emails to those who do not have a real need to receive them, or using "reply all" unnecessarily on an email with a large distribution list; - o sell or advertise using our communication systems; - agree to terms, enter into contractual commitments or make representations by email unless appropriate authority has been obtained.
-A name typed at the end of an email is a signature in the same way as a name written at the end of a letter; - o download or email text, music and other content on the internet subject to copyright protection, unless it is clear that the owner of such works allows this; - send messages from another person's email address (unless authorised) or under an assumed name; or - send confidential messages via email or the internet, or by other means of external communication which are known not to be secure.

-If you receive an email in error you should inform the sender.

-Do not use your own personal email account to send or receive email for the purposes of our business.
-Only use the email account we have provided for you.
+- Send or forward private emails at work which you would not want a third party to read. - Send or forward chain mail, junk mail, cartoons, jokes, or gossip. - Contribute to system congestion by sending trivial messages, copying, or forwarding emails to those who do not have a real need to receive them, or using "reply all" unnecessarily on an email with a large distribution list. - Sell or advertise using our communication systems. - Agree to terms, enter contractual commitments, or make representations by email unless appropriate authority has been obtained.
+A name typed at the end of an email is a signature in the same way as a name written at the end of a letter. - Download or email text, music, and other content on the internet subject to copyright protection, unless the owner of such works allows this. - Send messages from another person's email address (unless authorised) or under an assumed name. - Send confidential messages via email or the internet, or by other means of external communication which are known not to be secure. - If you receive an email in error, you should inform the sender. - Do not use your own personal email account to send or receive email for the purposes of the Company Only use the email account we have provided for you.

-Using the internet
+Using the Internet